Welcome-To-My-Repo/mulligan/README.md

 It's designed to be a drop-in replacement for the C standard library, although it can be used in parallel if needed.

 # How is Mulligan different?

+## Lightweight

-The first difference is that Mulligan is largely a header-only library.
+Mulligan is a header-only library.
-There are a few primitive abstractions which require a shared object, but that object is small compared to other monolithic libraries.
+There are a number of reasons to avoid using dynamic linking in modern software.
+Software that uses load-time linking loads much slower and nothing contained in the linked objects can be optimized with the rest of the program.
+This all leads to larger and more inefficient software.